Azure-Samples/cognitive-services-speech-sdk/scenarios/python/console/premium_speech_demo/README.md

-# Instructions to run Speech + LLM Samples
+# Scenario: Continuous Speech Recognition and Rewriting via Azure OpenAI
 This project integrates Azure Cognitive Services Speech SDK with Azure OpenAI Service to perform real-time speech recognition and refine the recognized text for improved grammar and readability.

 # Features